NicholasBoeke/git_notes/README.md

 - **`commit`** Saves the current snapshot to the local repository's (or branch's) history with a message describing the changes.
 Anything that was added using `git add` will become part of the current snapshot.

 ## Branching and Merging
 - **`branch`** list, create or delete branches; If creating a new branch, it will create a branch with a head named `branchname` which points to the current HEAD, or `start-point` if given.
-For example, D is the origin and is the HEAD of master; commit A is the start of a branch with HEAD at E.
+For example, A is the origin and is the HEAD of master; commit B is the start of a branch, the branch having HEAD at D.  Development of the master continued with commits C and G, so the branch was behind the master.
 ```
-        A---B---C topic
+        D---E---F topic
        /
-  D---E---F---G master
+  A---B---C---G master
 ```